Carpetoid/6.0001_sols/README.md

 # MIT OpenCourseWare 6.0001

 My work for the psets.
 Doc strings are in the making.
-Pset3 and 4 are almost done.
+Pset 3, 4 and 5 are almost done.